karlfreeman/grape-cache_control/README.md

   desc 'An endpoint which expires based on some business logic' get '/randomly-expiring' do
     is_expired = Time.now + Random.rand(60 * 60) + 60
-    # expire in random future
+    # expire in some random future, publicly
     expires is_expired, :public
     { randomly_expiring: is_expired }
   end